Hurricane survivors struggle to start new life in Bahamas | New Country 923

 “To know that we were going to a hotel, with electricity and air conditioning and a proper shower, I cried,” she said.
 “I’ve never been through anything like this in my life.”

-Dorian slammed into Great Abaco and Grand Bahama islands a week ago as one of the strongest Atlantic hurricanes ever, killing at least 44 people, with emergency workers saying they expect to find more victims.
+Dorian slammed into Great Abaco and Grand Bahama islands a week ago as one of the strongest Atlantic hurricanes ever.

 Members of the Gainesville, Florida, fire department were checking the ruins of The Mudd, the Bahamas’ largest Haitian immigrant community on Great Abaco.